-Some features that are immediately apparent from the density of modes in Figure~\ref{fig:DOM} are the excess low frequency modes compared to the Debye scaling as well as a drop off in the number of modes around 10~kHz.
+Some features that are immediately apparent from the density of modes in Figure~\ref{fig:DOM} are the deviation of the low frequency modes from Debye scaling as well as a drop off in the number of modes around 10~kHz.
 We also see several peaks in the approximately 10--1000~Hz range; for a better visual example, Figure~\ref{fig:zoom} is a zoomed in graph of the density of modes in this frequency range.
 Looking at Figure~\ref{fig:zoom}, there are two peaks of particular interest that shift with system pressure.
 The first peak is the overall maximum peak in the system, call this the primary peak, the second peak is around 100~Hz, call this the secondary peak, which also shifts with system pressure.
-The change in the frequency, $\Delta f$, at which each of these peaks occurs relative to the low pressure peak is found and plotted as a function of system pressure in Figures~\ref{fig:DOM_P1} and \ref{fig:DOM_P2}, and it is seen that the peaks move to higher frequency with increasing system pressure.
+The change in the frequency, $\Delta f$, at which each of these peaks occurs relative to the low pressure peak is found and plotted as a function of system pressure in Figs.~\ref{fig:DOM_P1} and \ref{fig:DOM_P2}, and it is seen that the peaks move to higher frequency with increasing system pressure.

-In order to explore these two peaks in the density of modes, we calculate the wavelength corresponding to these frequencies using the sound speed and the 6~mm beads.
-However, as was shown in~\cite{Owens2011} the sound speed in a granular material is not constant with respect to pressure, and for spheres following the Hertzian contact law~\cite{johnson1985}, the sound speed should increase with pressure as $P^{1/6}$~\cite{Owens2011}.
-Applying the $P^{1/6}$ correction to the sound speed, we calculate the wavelengths corresponding to the primary and secondary peaks for the 6~mm beads and show the results in the inset in Figures~\ref{fig:DOM_P1}, and~\ref{fig:DOM_P2}.

 Finally, we also plot the density of modes at the lowest pressure for all three grain types on the same plot in Figure~\ref{fig:3grains} to compare the effects of grain size and compare monodisperse to bidisperse packings.